Founding Partner and Chief Executive Officer

 Jeana Cost is the Admissions Director at Eating Recovery Center.
 She has been with the center since 2010 and has worked in the mental health field for 10+ years.
 Jeana graduated with a BA in Psychology, a BS in Health Care Administration and a MS in Community Counseling from Minnesota State University Moorhead.
-She is recognized by the state of Colorado as a Registered Psychotherapist and is certified by the National Board for Certified Counselors.
+She is recognized by the state of Colorado as a Licensed Professional Counselor and is certified by the National Board for Certified Counselors.

-As the Admissions Director, Jeana oversees the Clinical Assessment process at Eating Recovery Center and partner facilities.
+As the Admissions Director, Jeana oversees the Clinical Assessment process at Eating Recovery Center and its Partner Programs.
 She provides guidance and insight to her teams with regard to pre-admission patient assessment, treatment recommendations and collaboration with families and outpatient teams.
 She actively collaborates with medical and clinical leadership to identify the best care for patients and families.